GithuJeevaSavy/Artificial-Intelligence/readme.txt

 Soumen Ghosh
-	Implementation of Depth First Search approach for the Knight’s Tour problem Analysis of other relevant algorithms simultaneously
+	Implementation of Depth First Search approach for the Knight’s Tour problem Analysis of several other relevant algorithms simultaneously that guided us towards the right direction in finding a suitable solution
-	Reading  papers related to the problems and analyzing the different approaches
+	Read papers related to the problems and analyzed the different approaches